-- The student is taught by a credentialed studio teacher on the set using the district's or other state adopted instructional materials and the student presents verification of this instruction to the school office upon return to school. - The absences for 5 days or more, and the student's parent completes and Independent Study Contract with the school, the student completes all required assignments accurately, and the work is returned to the teacher / school office upon return.
+- Student is taught by a credentialed studio teacher on the set using the district's or other state adopted instructional materials and the student presents verification of this instruction to the school office upon return to school. - For absences of 5 days or more, the student's parent must complete the school's Independent Study Contract, the student completes all required assignments accurately, with work returned to the teacher / school office upon return.